Brian Merriman: Merriman's life

+Corkery further explains that Merriman and other poets of the era like him, "were all poor men, very often sore-troubled where and how to find shelter, clothing, food, at the end of a day's tramping.
+Their native culture is ancient, harking back to pre-Renaissance standards; but there is no inflow of books from outside to impregnate it with new thoughts.
+Their language is dying: around them is the drip, drip of callous decay: famine overtakes famine, or the people are cleared from the land to make room for bullocks.
+The rocks in hidden mountain clefts are the only altars left to them; and teaching is a felony."

+Even so, Corkery continues, the Irish-language poetry of the era, "is, contrariwise, a rich thing, a marvellous inheritance, bright with music, flushed with colour, deep with human feeling.
+To see it against the dark world that threw it up, is to be astonished, if not dazzled."

-According to the local oral tradition, however, Merriman was inspired to compose Cúirt an Mheán Oíche after having a nightmare while sleeping along the shores of Loch Gréine.
+According to the local oral tradition, Brian Merriman was inspired to compose Cúirt an Mheán Oíche, just as the poem describes, by having a nightmare while sleeping along the shores of Loch Gréine.
 According to other accounts, Merriman composed the poem while recovering from a leg injury that left him unable to work.
 As is the tradition in Irish culture, Merriman taught his poem to the local seanchaithe, who memorised it and passed it down generation after generation.
+Like many other works of Munster Irish poetry from the same era, "The Midnight Court", according to Daniel Corkery, "almost two hundred years after its creation, has been found alive on the lips of fishermen and ditchers!"

 According to Frank O'Connor, Brian Merriman "was a fine poet" and was every bit the equal of his contemporaries Jonathan Swift, Oliver Goldsmith, and Robert Burns.
+Ciaran Carson, however, has gone even farther and has compared Merriman's mastery of language with that of Italian national poet Dante Alighieri.

 According to Seán Ó Tuama, "The Midnight Court is undoubtedly one of the greatest comic works of literature, and certainly the greatest comic poem ever written in Ireland. … It is a poem of gargantuan energy, moving clearly and pulsatingly along a simple story line, with a middle, a beginning and an end.
 For a poem of over one thousand lines it has few longeurs.
 It is full of tumultuous bouts of great good humour, verbal dexterity and rabelesian ribaldry.
 It is a mammoth readable achievement with little need of gloss."